 Using innovative joint replacement methods, Cleveland Clinic orthopaedic surgeons reconstruct thousands of hip and knee joints each year.
 Treatments include routine and complex total hip and knee replacement, revision of previously replaced joints that have worn out or failed, partial knee replacement, hip resurfacing, and arthroscopic knee surgery.
+You may also be a candidate for robotic assisted surgery which will be determined by your physician.

 Our specialists care for a variety of hip and knee problems, including joints that have been damaged by arthritis and injuries.
 They are experts in treating painful and infected joint replacements, including the most complex problems associated with severe bone deficiencies.
 Following surgery, specially trained physical therapists provide individualized care to help ensure long-term success.